antiikdev/algorithms2/src/algos05/GameTree.md

 # Game Tree (pelipuu)

+X and y take turns and in each turn:
-x is MAX player, large values are better y is MIN player, small values are better
+- x is MAX player, where large values are chosen
+- y is MIN player, where small values are chosen

 **Original tree:**
 ```

 				 0					MIN (y)
 	   ----------|----------
 	  /          |          \